-Three-level hierarchical linear models (HLM) were estimated using the Mplus 8 software (Muthén & Muthén, 2017) to account for the nested nature of the student-reported engagement data (i.e., students within classrooms and classrooms within schools) and to allow for the modeling of variables at each (student, classroom, and school) level.
+Three-level hierarchical linear models (HLMs) were estimated using the Mplus 8 software (Muthén & Muthén, 2017) to account for the nested nature of the student-reported engagement data (i.e., students within classrooms and classrooms within schools) and to allow for the modeling of variables at each (student, classroom, and school) level.
 We examined the association between the four engagement outcomes (i.e., four separate models), in relation to the teacher classroom management strategies predictors, while accounting for student, classroom, and school-level demographics as well the school suspension variables.
-The four outcome variables (i.e., active classroom engagement, student connectedness, teacher-student connectedness, and whole-school connectedness) were modeled at level 1, as were the student demographics (i.e., race and gender).
-At level 2, the proportion of teachers' use of positive behavior support and number of opportunities to respond were analyzed, as were the number of adults and students present in the classroom, the percent of White students, and percent of males.
-At level 3, the demographics variables (i.e., percent of students who received FARMS and special education services, the percentage of students who were non-White) and the suspension rate were included.
+The four outcome variables (i.e., active classroom engagement, student connectedness, teacher-student connectedness, and whole-school connectedness) were modeled at Level 1, as were the student demographics (i.e., race and gender).
+At Level 2, the proportion of teachers' use of positive behavior support and number of OTRs were analyzed, as were the number of adults and students present in the classroom, the percent of White students, and percent of males.
+At Level 3, the demographics variables (i.e., percent of students who received FARMS and special education services, the percentage of students who were non-White) and the suspension rate were included.
 Spybrook's (2008) deltas (i.e., Δ) were calculated as effect sizes using the adjusted and standardized coefficients for each significant predictor variable, divided by the pooled standard deviation of the outcome.
-Because the standardized coefficients for each variable is used to calculate the effect size, these effect sizes can be reported for both continuous and binary outcomes.
-Further, as these effect sizes are calculated as the magnitude of the effect relative to the standard deviation of the outcome, they can be interpreted analogously to Cohen's d (Cohen, 1992).
-Thus, an effect of up to 0.20 (absolute value) was considered small, from 0.20 to 0.50 was moderate, and above 0.50 were large.
+Because the standardized coefficients for each variable are used to calculate the effect size, these effect sizes can be reported for both continuous and binary outcomes.
+Furthermore, as these effect sizes are calculated as the magnitude of the effect relative to the standard deviation of the outcome, they can be interpreted analogously to Cohen's d (Cohen, 1992).
+Thus, an effect of up to .20 (absolute value) was considered small, from .20 to .50 was moderate, and above .50 were large.

-Intraclass Correlation Coefficient (ICC)

-In three-level models, two types of ICCs can be considered; both the level-2 ICC (τ{π} ; taupi) and the level-3 ICC (τ_b ; tau-beta).
-The level-3 ICC is defined as the school level variance estimate divided by the sum of variance estimates from all three levels of the model (i.e., total variance).
-Similarly, the level-2 ICC is defined as the sum of the school level and classroom level variance estimates, divided by the total variance.
+Intraclass correlation coefficient (ICC).
+In three-level models, two types of ICCs can be considered; both the Level 2 ICC ($\tau\pi$; tau-pi) and the Level 3 ICC ($\tau\beta$; tau-beta).
+The Level 3 ICC is defined as the school level variance estimate divided by the sum of variance estimates from all three levels of the model (i.e., total variance).
+Similarly, the Level 2 ICC is defined as the sum of the school level and classroom level variance estimates, divided by the total variance.